Find and fix code smells in C++ with regexes

 After changing the signature of fun1

-, most necessary changes one needs to do are removing dereferences (*
+, the changes one needs to do are removing dereferences (*

 ) and replacing ->